Ejaz Hussain Bukhari

-Syed Ejaz Hussain Bukhari is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2002 to 2007 and again from May 2013 to May 2018.
+Syed Ejaz Hussain Bukhari is a Pakistani politician who is a Member of the Provincial Assembly of the Punjab since 23 February 2024.
+He served as an assembly member prior to this from 2002 to 2007 and again from May 2013 to May 2018.

 Early life and education

-He was born on the 5th of March 1941 in Attock.
+He was born on 5 March 1941 in Attock.
 He has a degree of Master of Arts which he obtained in 1966 and a degree of Bachelor of Law which he received in 1967 from University of Karachi.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Muttahida Majlis-e-Amal from Constituency PP-15 (Attock-I) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Muttahida Majlis-e-Amal from Constituency PP-15 (Attock-I) in the 2002 Pakistani general election.
 He received 23,775 votes and defeated a candidate of Pakistan Muslim League (Q) (PML-Q).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-15 (Attock-I) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-15 (Attock-I) in the 2008 Pakistani general election but was unsuccessful.
 He received 24,808 votes and lost the seat to a candidate of Pakistan Peoples Party.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-15 (Attock-I) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-15 (Attock-I) in the 2013 Pakistani general election.
+He was re-elected from the provincial assembly seat PP-3 Attock-III in the 2024 Pakistani general election.